 The Heritage Walk at Wawa Lake provides information about Wawa’s history in the mining, forestry and tourism industries on a series of information boards.

 Prospectors arrived, scouring the lake and the hills around it.
-The hills are part of a massive volcano formed 2.75 billion years ago and hold many minerals and precious metals.
+The hills, part of a massive volcano formed 2.75 billion years ago, hold many minerals and precious metals.
 Over the centuries, Indigenous people created tools, trade items and decorations with them.
 Artifacts made of local copper have been found around the continent.

 A year after the gold discovery, the prospectors found iron ore in rocks north of the lake.
 The resulting Helen/MacLeod Iron Mines successfully operated for 100 years.
 Many businesses and communities in the area and south to Sault Ste.
 Marie owe their success to these mines.
 Today, the chance of finding gold, diamonds and other minerals in the area continues to attract prospectors.